mossblaser/recipe_grid/docs/source/language_reference.rst

     .. rgunitlist::

-When a custom unit is used, or to be more explicit, the quantity and unit must be surrounded by curly braces.
+When a custom unit is used (or just to be more explicit) the explicit quantity syntax may be used where the number and unit are surrounded by curly braces.

 .. note::